M5ez/M5ez/README.md

     uint16_t color = MSG_COLOR)
 ```

 `ez.msgBox` produces a screen that just has your text message centered in the middle.
-If your message consists of multiple lines, you have to indicate where to break the lines yourself with a pipe sign (`|`). msgBox will then make sure that these lines are horizontally and vertically centered.
+If your message consists of multiple lines, msgBox will word-wrap and justify to the best fit on the screen.
+You can indicate where to break the lines yourself with a pipe sign (`|`).
 The only two arguments you have to provide are the header text and the message to be printed.
 If you do not specify buttons, `ez.msgBox` will put a single "OK" button in the middle.
 You can specify buttons in the same way it's done with the button commands seen earlier.

 ![](images/msgBox2.png)